IAM-Jah/CyberArk-REST-API-Bruno/README.md

 <tr>
 <td>

 Bruno Collection and Environment files for **CyberArk Identity Security** REST API testing and automation.
-Over 800 REST API requests are included in the Collections, which cover Self-Hosted PAM, Privilege Cloud - Standard, Privilege Cloud on Identity Security Platform for Shared Services (ISPSS/Shared Services), and many shared services from the SaaS platform.
+945 REST API requests are included in the Collections, which cover Self-Hosted PAM, Privilege Cloud - Standard, Privilege Cloud on Identity Security Platform for Shared Services (ISPSS/Shared Services), and many shared services from the SaaS platform.

 Each API request includes small optimizations to help get you up and running quickly, for example:
   * Authentication requests test for and store the resulting tokens as Environment variables.